lowlydba/expressdb.io/_posts/2018-01-01-which-sql-server-management-studio-version.md

 ## The Latest and Greatest

-As of April 24, 2019, the latest official version of SQL Server Management Studio is 18.0.
+As of June 18, 2019, the latest official version of SQL Server Management Studio is 18.1.
 The latest version will always be available at the [Download SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms) page.

 Starting with version 17, SSMS releases are the first SSMS products to be based off of Visual Studio 2015+,